chapter five

 This chapter covers

-• Rendering variables at runtime with templating
+• Rendering variables at run time with templating

-• Master variable templating with the PythonOperator and across all other operators
+• Mastering variable templating with the PythonOperator

 • Rendering templated variables for debugging purposes